PieterRuanCronje/TurtleParser/README.md

 ## NOTE
 This program is in working condition but the implementation is extremely inefficient.
 I now realise that a single pass tokenised approach would perform better.
-I learned this from _CS244: Computer Architecture_, a module that I took at Stellenbosch University where we had to implement a compiler using this approach.
+I learned this from _CS244: Computer Architecture_, a module that I took at Stellenbosch University where we had to implement a compiler using this method.

 ## RDF Turtle Parser
     - Overview